bbatsov/emacsredux/_posts/2016-02-01-display-the-keybinding-for-a-command-with-substitute-command-keys.markdown

-If you ever need to show the keybinding for a particular command to the users of your package (e.g. you're adding some tips functionality), you should avoid resisting the urge to write something like
+If you ever need to show the keybinding for a particular command to the users of your package (e.g. you're adding some tips functionality), you should resist the urge to write something like
 this:

 ``` elisp